 The Best Time to Visit Rocky Mountain National Park

-Two of the scenic drives in Rocky Mountain National Park, Trail Ridge Road and Old Fall River Road, welcome the West Coast’s roadtrippers only during the peak season, early July though early October.
+Two of the scenic drives in Rocky Mountain National Park, Trail Ridge Road and Old Fall River Road, welcome the West Coast’s roadtrippers only during the peak season, early July through early October.
 Trail Ridge Road displays its snow-free alpine tundra from the end of May through mid-October.

 READ MORE: Denver to Rocky Mountain Road Trip: 5-Day Colorado Adventure